OlsenOliver/Docker-swarm/Guacamole/readme.md

 There are several steps to get this stack running properly.

 Firstly, add secrets in Swarm for the mysql user as well as root user.
 Call these files guac_db_root_pass and guac_db_user_pass.
-Save these secrets in a key vault or something as you will not be able to retreive those when saved.
+Save these secrets in a key vault or something as you will not be able to retreive those when saved (except for accessing the DB-container and check the /run/secrets-files).

 Then run
 docker stack deploy -c guacamole-stack-init.yml guacamole